luifer991/blog_card/README.md

 ## Author

-Created by [luifer991] for practice and skill development in HTML and CSS.
+Created by - [Jorge Morales](https://github.com/luifer991) for practice and skill development in HTML and CSS.

 Feel free to reach out with any questions or feedback.
 Thank you for checking out this project!